flycheck/flycheck/doc/manual/usage.rst

       leak confidential data to temporary directories.

-      You can still explicitly enable Flycheck Mode in such buffers with :el:command:`flycheck-mode`.
+      You can still explicitly enable Flycheck Mode in such buffers with :command:`flycheck-mode`.
 This is **not** recommended though.

-.. el:option:: global-flycheck-mode
+.. option:: global-flycheck-mode

    Whether Flycheck Mode is enabled globally.

-If you like Flycheck Mode, you may want to enable it permanently, either by customizing :el:option:`global-flycheck-mode`, or by adding the following code to your :file:`init.el`:
+If you like Flycheck Mode, you may want to enable it permanently, either by customizing :option:`global-flycheck-mode`, or by adding the following code to your :file:`init.el`:

 .. code-block:: cl